I am delighted to introduce you to our wonderful “I read. I write. I review.” Guest and Author Shelley Wilson

 The entire process has been incredible, and I’ve learned so much about myself, my relationship with food and the impact my health has on self-esteem as well as physical and mental health.
 The detoxification process was horrific, and I shared this experience on my author blog, but once that initial period was over, I began to see amazing results.

 My energy levels soared, and I started to sleep better.
 The constant brain fog lifted, and I began to feel human again.
-As well as all the wholesome foods, I also take a food supplement which works directly on the inflammation in my joints which have started to improve.
+As well as all the wholesome foods, I also take a food supplement that works directly on the inflammation in my joints which have started to improve.
 I’m enjoying cooking again.
 Peppermint tea has become my new go-to drink of choice, and I don’t miss all the unhealthy snacks I used to eat.

 Here’s a quick peek at some of the meals I’ve been eating.